kevin1024/vcrpy/README.md

 ## Changelog
+  * 1.0.1: Fix a bug with the new ignore requests feature and the once record mode
   * 1.0.0: _BACKWARDS INCOMPATIBLE_: Please see the 'upgrade' section in the
     README.
 Take a look at the matcher section as well, you might want to update your `match_on` settings.
 Add support for filtering sensitive